Teo44/ot-harjoitustyo/README.md

 # Note-player

-Currently, the only functions of Note-player are playing back .wav files and limited file browsin through a terminal.
+Currently, the only functions of Note-player are playing back .wav files and limited file browsing through a terminal.
 A GUI is in the works.
 See specifications for all the planned features.

 ## Documentation